AlessiaBernacchia/collaborative-robots/README.md

 The core focus of this implementation is establishing a robust **cooperation protocol** that manages shared resources and successfully handles **collision avoidance** between the two robotic agents, even when operating at variable speeds.

+> Here the original link to the project description made for the course: [original description of the project](./ProjectDescription.md).

 ### 🎯 Key Features Implemented

   * **Dual Panda Arm Simulation:** Control and simulation of two independent Panda robotic manipulators.